SevenOutman/redux-eloquent/README.md

 ### Mutator

+A model is actually a function, which takes a store state or dispatch function as parameter.

-When model takes a dispatch function, it returns a `Mutator` which has following methods.
+When it takes a dispatch function, it returns a `Mutator` which has following methods.

 #### `save(obj)`